EverSD-Cart/EverLoader/README.md

 Enjoy!

-Disclaimer: EverSD and EverLoader is not affiliated in any way with EVERCADE™.
+Disclaimer: EverSD and EverLoader are not affiliated in any way with EVERCADE™.
 EverSD does not support or condone piracy.